Can we help you

 - If your matter is urgent, you should consider phoning the agency.

-Step 3: If your issue remains unresolved, contact our Office.
+Step 3: If your issue remains unresolved, contact the Office.

-Even though you may be feeling angry and frustrated, it is important that you:
+Even though you may be feeling angry and frustrated, it is important you:

-- stay calm and co-operate with the person assessing your complaint (avoid being abusive or aggressive to staff)
+- stay calm and co-operate with the person assessing your complaint (avoid being abusive or aggressive)